rbouckaert/NS-tutorial/README.md

 # Practical: Selecting a clock model

-We will analyse a set of hepatitis B virus (HBV) sequences samples through time and concentrate on selecting a clock model.
+We will analyse a set of hepatitis B virus (HBV) sequences sampled through time and concentrate on selecting a clock model.
+The alignment can be downloaded here: [https://raw.githubusercontent.com/rbouckaert/NS-tutorial/master/data/HBV.nex](https://raw.githubusercontent.com/rbouckaert/NS-tutorial/master/data/HBV.nex).
 The most popular clock models are the strict clock model and uncorrelated relaxed clock with log normal distributed rates (UCLN) model.

 ## Setting up the Strict clock analysis

 First thing to do is set up the two analyses in BEAUti, and run them in order to make sure there are differences in the analyses.
 In BEAUti:

 * start a new analysis using the Standard template
-* import HBV.nex (menu File/Import alignment)
+* import [HBV.nex](https://raw.githubusercontent.com/rbouckaert/NS-tutorial/master/data/HBV.nex) using menu `File > Import alignment`
-* In the tip-dates panel, select "tip dates", click "Auto configure" and select the "split on character" option, taking group 2 (see [Fig 1](#fig:auto-config)).
+* In the tip-dates panel, select `tip dates`, click `Auto configure` and select the `split on character` option, taking group 2 (see [Fig 1](#fig:auto-config)).
-* in the site model panel, select HKY as substitution model and leave the rest as is.
+* In the site model panel, select `HKY` as substitution model and leave the rest as is.
-* in the clock model panel, set the clock rate to 2e-5.
+* In the clock model panel, set the clock rate to 2e-5.
 Though usually, we want to estimate the rate, to speed things up for the tutorial, we fix the clock rate at that number as follows:
-    * uncheck menu "Mode/Automatic set clock rate".
+    * Uncheck menu `Mode > Automatic set clock rate`.
 Now the estimate entry should not be grayed out any more.
-    * uncheck the "estimate" box next to the clock rate entry.
+    * Uncheck the `estimate` box next to the clock rate entry.
-* in the priors panel, select "Coalescent Constant Population" as tree prior.
+* In the priors panel, select `Coalescent Constant Population` as tree prior.
-* also in the priors panel, change to popSize prior to Gamma with alpha = 0.01, beta = 100 ([Fig 2](#fig:prior))
+* Also in the priors panel, change to `popSize` prior to `Gamma` with alpha = 0.01, beta = 100 ([Fig 2](#fig:prior))
-* in the MCMC panel, change the Chain Length to 1 million.
+* In the MCMC panel, change the `Chain Length` to 1 million.
-* you can rename the file for trace log and tree file to include "Strict" to distinguish them for the relaxed clock ones.
+* You can rename the file for trace log and tree file to include "Strict" to distinguish them for the relaxed clock ones.
-* save the file as HBVStrict.xml
+* Save the file as `HBVStrict.xml`
-* run the analysis with BEAST
+* Run the analysis with BEAST

 >
 > Do you have a clock rate prior in the priors panel?
 If so, the clock rate is estimated, and you should revisit the part where the clock is set up!